-Their remuneration consists of monthly remuneration, bonuses and performance-based stock compensation plan as mid to long-term incentives.
+Their remuneration consists of monthly remuneration, bonuses as short-term incentives, and performance-based stock compensation plan as mid to long-term incentives.
 Their monthly remuneration consists of fixed remuneration and share-based remuneration as mid to long-term incentives.
 Outside directors receive fixed remuneration only.

 We have established internal rules for decision-making procedures for officer remuneration.
-Based on these rules, we have introduced a performance and share-based remuneration system as mid to long-term incentives, in order to provide a continuous improvement to our corporate value.
+Based on these rules, we have introduced a performance-based stock compensation plan as mid to long-term incentives, in order to provide a continuous improvement to our corporate value.